SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/tenant-levels.md

 ### <a name="standard-tenant"></a> Standard tenant

-At the bottom of the hierarchy you can find single tenants which are represented by the concept of standard tenants in Cumulocity IoT.
+At the bottom of the hierarchy you can find single tenants which are represented by the concept of Standard tenants in Cumulocity IoT.

-A standard tenant offers most of the device management and monitoring functionality of the Cumulocity IoT platform, but shows certain limitations when it comes to administrative aspects.
+A Standard tenant offers most of the device management and monitoring functionality of the Cumulocity IoT platform, but shows certain limitations when it comes to administrative aspects.

-Users in a standard tenant share the same URL and the same data space.
-Multiple users are separated from each other by assigning access rights based on the [roles concept](/concepts/security/#access-control), i.e. using roles you can give certain users only restricted visibility of the tenant (for example, only the devices that belong to them).
+In a Standard tenant, multiple parties are reflected by separate users.
+Since all users in a tenant share the same URL and data space they can only be separated from each other by assigning access rights based on the [roles concept](/concepts/security/#access-control), i.e. using roles you can give certain users only restricted visibility of the tenant (for example, only the devices that belong to them).

-A standard tenant can either be a direct subtenant of the [management tenant](#management-tenant) or a subtenant of an [enterprise tenant](enterprise-tenant).

 >**Info:** Standard tenants, as direct subtenants of the management tenant, correspond to the Basic Package of the Cumulocity IoT offering.
 This package provides fully standardized functionality and is hosted on a public cloud managed by Cumulocity.
 >